askmeegs/build-a-platform-with-krm/3-app-dev/partB-app-feature.md

 ### 5. **Under line 71, paste in the following code.**

-This code adds an HTML `card` for that login banner.
+This code adds an HTML `card` for a banner advertising the promotional interest rate on new accounts.

 ```
           <div class="col-lg-6 offset-lg-3">